epsilon537/boxlambda/docs/test-bench-system-level.md

 ## Are We Running in a Simulation?

-Software running on Ibex needs to know whether it's running in a simulation or on FPGA, so it can adjust timings, such as the LED blink period.
+Software running on Ibex needs to know whether it's running in a simulation or on an FPGA, so it can adjust timings, such as the LED blink period.
 I'm using GPIO1 bits 3:0 for this purpose.
 In a simulation, I set these bits to `4'bf`, and on FPGA, I set them to something else.

 The `hello.c` test program includes the following check: